ReiaDrucker/ReFGAME_2025/README.md

     "Compute_Features/Collate_Features.py"

 This will take a LONG TIME and is not recommended for anyone who wants to just explore the data.
-If you are interested in our implementation for feature computation see the Compute_Features folder and the files Refgem_Compute.py and Collate_Features.py in particular.
+If you are interested in our implementation for feature computation see the /Compute_Features folder and the files Refgem_Compute.py and Collate_Features.py in particular.